KBDizzee/KTMVTour/docs/daily-log.md

 - I didn't get to 1500 yesterday, it would've been so good if I could but eh it's fine.
 Anyways I've been grabbing images for like an hour Im on basically 1500 now.
 I think I can pump out like 250/275 images an hour, so if I can keep going at this rate then maybe in 2-3 hours I can finish grabbing my 2k images.

 - After like another 45 mins or an hour Im at just over 1700 images.
 This will definetly be done by the end of the day.
 I need to try and grab some more variety though, maybe take some from my phone?

+- After another sesh im on 1900.
+100 to go.
+I also need to go back and review the message I got on discord about anomaly detection etc.

+- Ok the dataset for no landmark class is done for now.
+With this dataset I should be able to get the model up and running but only be able to detect the one landmark for now.
+Now I shouldn't have to worry about grabbing images until I decide I want to introduce the virtual tours for other landmarks and I won't do that any time soon.
+I'll do it if I release the app otherwise no need to go through the pain of grabbing images for different landmarks.

+- That's it for today, tomorrow I will re read the resposne I got about anomaly detection and how rerunning model every time I add more images to data set may cause accuracy to go down and most importantly, I have to confirm that it will actually work well with decent enough accuracy.
+Im aiming for 75%+ accuracy, i think it should be a reasonable target especially considering I've gotten 500 images for the landmark and 2k for no landmark.
+If this shit doesn't end up working at all, it's not gonna be a waste of time, it'll be a lesson for next time Im doing something similar.
+But, that shouldn't happen.
+It's just about maximising the accuracy of the model.